The Ocura Plasma Pen Buyer's Guide

 Key takeaways

 The Ocura Plasma Pen is an at-home device for benign, well-identified blemishes.
-Identify first, then decide.
+Identify the spot first, then decide.

-• The plasma pen treats small benign blemishes: cherry angiomas, skin tags, milia, sebaceous hyperplasia, age spots, and similar surface spots.
+• It treats small benign spots: cherry angiomas, skin tags, milia, sebaceous hyperplasia, age spots, and similar surface blemishes.

 • It is not for moles, not for anything that bleeds, grows, or changes, and not for spots you cannot confidently identify.

-• A single spot takes about 5 minutes.
-A scab forms, lifts between Day 3 and Day 7, and skin clears by Week 2 to Week 3.
+• One spot takes about 5 minutes.
+A scab forms, lifts between Day 3 and Day 7, and the skin clears by Week 2 to Week 3.

-• The device runs at 9 power settings so intensity matches the location.
+• 9 power settings let you match the intensity to the spot and the location.

 What is the Ocura Plasma Pen?

-The pen's fine tip creates a tiny plasma arc that treats the blemish at the surface, precisely, without disturbing the skin around it.
-The treatment for a single spot takes about 5 minutes.
-A small protective scab forms over the treated area and lifts off on its own between Day 3 and Day 7.
-By Week 2 to Week 3 the skin in that spot has typically renewed and looks clear.
-The device runs at 9 power settings, so you can dial the intensity down for delicate areas and up for tougher spots.
+One spot takes about 5 minutes.
+A small protective scab forms over it, lifts off on its own between Day 3 and Day 7, and by Week 2 to Week 3 the skin in that spot has typically renewed and looks clear.
+The device runs at 9 power settings, so you dial the intensity down for delicate areas and up for tougher spots.

 What is in the box

-The base device is the pen itself with its 9 settings and rechargeable battery.
+The base device is the pen itself, with its 9 settings and a rechargeable battery.
 Numbing cream, healing patches, and recovery products are sold separately or together in the Ultimate Bundle.
-If comfort matters to you, the bundle is the version to look at.
+If comfort is your priority, the bundle is the version to look at.

 What does the Ocura Plasma Pen treat?